portxchange/developer-documentation/sending-data/use-case-port-authority.md

 Port Authority can provide data about vessels visiting port, anchorages, berths, or terminals, as well as bunkering operations, tug and pilot activities.

-A general overview of the PortXchange Push API can be found on [Getting started: Sending Data](/sending-data/index.md) page.
+A general overview of the PortXchange Exchange API can be found on [Getting started: Sending Data](/sending-data/index.md) page.

 ## Event types